zacharysantora/CSC112-Lab2/README.md

 The first step is to form groups.
 I will take care of that for you.
 Basically whoever is sitting at your table is a group.
 I will come around and give you a shape.
 Your job for the lab is to add this shape to the program.
-Just one shape, though all together the class is going to add several shapes to the shape program.
+Just one shape, though altogether the class is going to add several shapes to the shape program.

 ## Forking a Repository